Skip to main content

 How are Fluid solutions deployed?

 Fluid solutions are, at the end of the day, simple JavaScript.
-At Microsoft, Fluid solutions are deployed to content delivery network s (CDNs) like any other static resource.
+At Microsoft, Fluid solutions are deployed to content delivery networks (CDNs) like any other static resource.
 Because Fluid is very client-centric, deployment is very simple.

 Conflicts and History